 1. Make sure the antenna-cable connector is securely connected to the antenna and to the radio.
-2. Check the cable connector and radio connector for corrosion.
-3. Check the antenna leading cable or coax for defects, breaks, or sharp bends (those with less than the cable's rated bend radius) 4.
-Check the lightning suppression device for shorts, faults, etc. 5.
-Check the antenna for any defects or breaks.
-6. Use the commands 'txttest', 'canmsg', and 'vswr' to verify that there are no electrically detectable defects in the above components (for information about these commands, see the [ITCR^{NG} Command Line Reference](#)).
-7. Replace the cable or connector if necessary.
-8. Replace the antenna if necessary.
-9. Replace the lightning suppression device if necessary.
-10. Check the radio output power with a nonreactive load connected.
-11. If the RF ANT LED is lit, use the 'vswr' command to determine why.
+2. Check the antenna for any defects or breaks, and check the antenna leading cable or coax for defects, breaks, or sharp bends (those with less than the cable's rated bend radius) 3.
+Check the cable connector and radio connector for corrosion.
+4. Check the lightning suppression device for shorts, faults, etc. 5.
+Use the commands 'txtest', 'canmsg', and 'vswr' to verify that there are no electrically detectable defects in the above components (for information about these commands, see the AR^{220DB} Command Line Reference).
+6. Replace the cable or connector if necessary.
+7. Replace the antenna if necessary.
+8. Replace the lightning suppression device if necessary.
+9. Check the radio output power with a nonreactive load connected.
+10. Use the 'vswr' command to determine antenna integrity.
 On the command line enter: